godotengine/godot-docs/development/compiling/compiling_with_mono.rst

 If everything went well, apart from the normal output SCons should have created the following files in the ``bin`` directory:

-- If you're not static linking the Mono runtime, the build script will place the Mono runtime shared library next to the Godot binary.
+-  If you're not static linking the Mono runtime, the build script will place the Mono runtime shared library (``monosgen-2.0``) next next to the Godot binary in the output directory.
+Make sure to include this library when distributing Godot.
+When targeting Android, no extra steps are required, as this library is automatically copied ``#platform/android/java/libs`` and gradle takes care of the rest.
-- Unlike "classical" Godot builds, when building with the mono module enabled a data directory will be created both for the editor and for export templates.
+-  Unlike "classical" Godot builds, when building with the mono module enabled and depending of the target platform a data directory may be created both for the editor and for export templates.
 This directory is important for proper functioning and must be distributed together with Godot.
 More details about this directory in :ref:`Data directory<compiling_with_mono_data_directory>`.

 Examples
 --------